European Union of Medical SpecialistsSection of Radiology

 - The defence of the professional interests of European Radiologists.

 The Section of Radiology will play an active role at the upcoming European Congress of Radiology (ECR 2020), to be held in Vienna, ACV, March 11-15, 2020.
-To benefit from the exclusive free ECR 2020 registration, UEMS delegates of Section and internal...read more
+The Section has been granted a booth where to present its activities, located in ACV, International...read more

 Members of the Bureau